fontclubbelgica/fontclubbelgica.xyz/_typefaces/gorp.md

 draft: true

 information: |
-    Monospaced Sans Serif with a technological vibe and with better ragging.
+    FC Gorp is a hybrid Monospaced Sans Serif with with better ragging and a technological vibe.

 designer: Dries Wiewauters
 date: 2024-12-01